SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-05-27-lotarisa-new-way-to-get-paid.markdown

 - tutorials-resources
 ---

-I was approached by Lotaris a while ago and asked if I would do a review of their platform.&nbsp; Having not heard of the company before, I waded in and started looking around and was quietly surprised by what I found.
+I was approached by Lotaris a while ago and asked if I would do a review of their platform.
+Having not heard of the company before, I waded in and started looking around and was quietly surprised by what I found.

 If your interested in making more money for your paid apps or a higher revenue stream plus tracking and analytics, read on.